 - DVD Commentary: The DVD release by Classic Media includes one by Steve Ryfle and a few others.
 It plays over and talks mainly about the American version, but it also talks about the Japanese version as well and how the movie in general compares to the original.

-To elaborate: He's the reason why the Gigantis film became what it was because he said the renamed Godzilla to Gigantis was to confusion.
-He even said the original title was "Angurius" when the original name is Gojira no Gyakushu (Godzilla Strikes Back).
-This blatant attempt to pretend this is not a Godzilla sequel made it laughable to the real film of the franchise.
+- Executive Meddling: Paul Schreibeman is the reason why the Gigantis film became what it was, because he said the renaming of Godzilla to Gigantis was to avoid confusion.
+He even said the original title was "Angurus" when the original name is Gojira no Gyakushu (Godzilla's Counterattack).
+This blatant attempt to pretend this is not a Godzilla sequel made it laughable to the original films of the franchise.

-On Toho's side, Iwa Omori, the head of Toho Studios, told Tomoyuki Tanaka to make another Godzilla film after the success of Godzilla.
-Depending who you ask, it was better or worst direct sequel.
+- On Toho's side, Iwa Omori, the head of Toho Studios, told Tomoyuki Tanaka to make another Godzilla film after the success of Godzilla (1954).
+Depending who you ask, it was the best or worst direct sequel.

-Old Shame: Hiroshi Koizumi lamented that upon watching movies he appears in, including this film, that he felt he hasn't put enough potiential in the movies he appears in.
+- Kaiju film regular Hiroshi Koizumi lamented that upon reviewing the movies he appeared in, including this film, he felt he hadn't realized his potential in them.